First, here’s a look at the fastest-growing food topics of the past year:

 Many families now have bigger fridges, more ingredients, and more complicated meals—which means more food that gets lost or wasted.
 Americans on average discard over 100 pounds of food from their fridges each year, often because they literally can't see what they're missing.
 Fridge storage containers are an increasingly popular new way to keep fridges organized and make sure everything gets used on time.
 And while they may seem like a luxury product for people who value a neat and organized fridge, in reality, they’re a cost-saver, popular among cash-conscious consumers, that reduces waste.

-Grocery shopping, too, has changed in a way that incentivizes people to buy more food: online shopping leads to bigger orders – one study showed an average of a 30% increase in average cart size – since this can save money on delivery costs.
-And grocery ordering apps have gotten good at using in-app ads to push people to buy just a little bit more.
+Grocery shopping, too, has changed in a way that incentivizes people to buy more food: purchasing groceries online, a key shopping trend, leads to bigger orders.
+One study showed a 30% increase in average cart size, perhaps due to free delivery minimums and in-app upsells.

 The fridge plays a cultural role, too.
 On Reddit, the Fridge Detectives community has almost 100,000 members.
 They share photos of fridges and try to make guesses about the owner's age and lifestyle purely by their contents.
 While most people don't see a refrigerator as a means of self-expression, it's increasingly becoming one—and since a typical refrigerator gets opened many times a day, noticing a messy fridge is unavoidable.

 Today dairy companies are struggling to make even a 2% profit on milk.
-But the rise of whey protein has been a path forward for some of these companies.
+But the rise of whey protein for building muscle, a key fitness trend, has been a path forward for some of these companies.
 It’s a natural byproduct of cheese production that, until the 1980s, was discarded at a significant cost.
 Now, whey protein is more valuable than the cheese itself.
 For every pound of cheese, 9 pounds of whey is created.

 Now, clear whey protein is taking off as an alternative to protein shakes.
 It’s not only clear but also yields a protein drink that’s much more similar to water in terms of its thickness.
 While many consumers want to be able to chug protein when they hit the gym, not everyone likes the thickness of a shake and the need for a blender and the associated prep work.